evi0s/WMPFDebugger/README.md

 To check your installed version, navigate to Task Manager -> WeChatAppEx -> Right click -> Open file location -> Check the number between `RadiumWMPF` and `extracted`.

 To adapt to another version, find x-refs mentioned in `frida/hook.js` in IDA Pro to locate function offsets.
+Alternatively, you can submit an issue for new version adaption and I will try that if I have the binary.
+Note that only newer version adaption requests will be considered.

 ## Prerequisites